All GLP-1 medications from licensed 503A compounding pharmacies Browse Products

 12. Riddle MC, et al. Adding once-daily lixisenatide for type 2 diabetes inadequately controlled by established basal insulin (GetGoal-L).
 Diabetes Care.
 2013;36(9):2489-2496.

-Medical Disclaimer: This article is for educational purposes only and does not constitute medical advice.
+Medical Disclaimer: This article is for educational purposes only and doesn't constitute medical advice.
 Individual responses to GLP-1 medications vary, and treatment decisions should always be made in consultation with a qualified healthcare provider.
 FormBlends physicians can help determine the most appropriate therapy based on your specific medical history, current medications, and treatment goals.
 Always consult your doctor before starting, stopping, or changing any diabetes medication.

 Medical Disclaimer